 - U-M Google

-Retirees can continue to use their U-M Google email, Calendar, and all the other G Suite tools for life.
+Retirees can continue to use their U-M Google email, Calendar, and all the other G Suite tools.

 - Campus Computing Sites